 - Unfortunately, it turns out he doesn’t have a mind to.
 In fact, he has no mind at all.
 His attention span is so short, he is incapable of learning on the job.
 Every company he ever had failed miserably — but he prospered, nonetheless.
 So he looks like a success.

 - Meanwhile, Clinton offers no real alternative.
 Everyone knows that she is on the side of Wall Street.
 So Democratic voters stay home.
 What’s the point?, they ask.
-But Trump voters go to the polls.
+Meanwhile, Trump voters go to the polls.
 Color Middle America solid red, and watch Trump take office.

 - There were ways to change the narrative, but none of the came to pass: